Compositories and Gleaves: Examples of compositories

 holds, and also symmetry $d(x,y)=d(y,x)$.
 So in contrast to the standard definition, our metrics are not required to be non-degenerate: they are \emph{pseudometrics}.
 Moreover, everything that follows also works without the symmetry assumption, and the so inclined reader~\cite{Lawv} may safely take our notion of ``metric space'' to mean ``category enriched over the additive monoid $\R_{\geq 0}$''.

-\begin{Definition} $\mathcal{M}_1$ is the simplicial set with $n$-simplices given by the metrics on $[n]$, \be \mathcal{M}_1(n)\defin \left\{\: d:[n]\times [n] \longrightarrow \R_{\geq 0} \:\:\textrm{metric on }[n]\:\right\} \ee For every $f\in\Delta([n],[m])$ and $A\in\mathcal{M}_1(m)$, we put \be (Af)(x,y)\defin A(f(x),f(y)) . \ee \end{Definition}
+\begin{Definition} $\mathcal{M}_1$ is the simplicial set with $n$-simplices given by the metrics on $[n]$, \be \mathcal{M}_1(n)\defin \left\{\: d:[n]\times [n] \longrightarrow \R_{\geq 0} \:\:\textrm{metric on }[n]\:\right\}. \ee For every $f\in\Delta([n],[m])$ and $A\in\mathcal{M}_1(m)$, we put \be (Af)(x,y)\defin A(f(x),f(y)) . \ee \end{Definition}

-We think of an $m$-simplex $A\in\mathcal{M}_1(m)$ as a metric space over an $(m+1)$-element set.
-Dismantling the definition then shows that the face maps correspond to all possible restrictions of the metric to an $m$-element subset, while the degeneracy maps correspond to all possible ways of duplicating a point.
+We think of an $m$-simplex $A\in\mathcal{M}_1(m)$ as a metric space with $(m+1)$ points.
+Unfolding the definition then shows that the face maps correspond to all possible restrictions of the metric to an $m$-element subset, while the degeneracy maps correspond to all possible ways of duplicating a point.

 A pair $(A,B)\in\mathcal{M}_1(m)\times\mathcal{M}_1(n)$ is $k$-composable if the restrictions of $A$ and $B$ to the corresponding $k$-element subsets coincide.
 In this case, we put: